A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

 Non-fungible tokens are digital assets that link ownership to unique physical or digital items, which can help to tokenize UGC like arts, music, collectibles, video, and in-game items~\cite{kiong2021defi}.
-The NFT ensures uniqueness by permanently storing encrypted transaction history on the blockchain.
-Each NFT has a unique identification value, which is used to verify the ownership of digital assets and assign a value to the transaction~\cite{wang2021non}.
+The NFTs ensure uniqueness by permanently storing encrypted transaction history on the blockchain.
+Each NFT has a unique ID value, which is used to verify the ownership of digital assets and assign a value to future transactions~\cite{wang2021non}.
 NFTs are mainly used to commemorate special moments and collect digital assets.
-Recently, NFTs have been integrated into Metaverse to create a new digital content business \cite{jeon2021blockchain}.
-In March 2021, a breaking NFT event, that a digital work of art created by Beeple was sold for \$69.3 million at Christie's, happened in the UK \cite{Everydays}.
-This story shows the great potential of NFTs in Metaverse for our future life, which requires secure and reliable NFT management, especially the NFT storage.
+Recently, NFTs have been integrated into Metaverse to create a new digital content business \cite{wang2021non}.
+In March 2021, a breaking NFT event, where a digital work of art created by Beeple was sold for \$69.3 million at Christie's, happened in the UK \cite{Everydays}.
+This story shows the great potential of NFTs in Metaverse for our future life, which requires secure and reliable NFT management, especially NFT storage.